Audi A3: First generation (Typ 8L; 1996)

-In late 2000 the A3 range was revised with new headlights and rear lamps, other minor cosmetic changes, an improved interior, and the introduction of a six-speed manual gearbox, on the 180 PS 1.8 Turbo and the new 130 PS 1.9 TDI.
+In late 2000, the A3 range was updated with new headlights and taillights, an improved interior, and other minor cosmetic changes alongside the introduction of a six-speed manual gearbox on the 180 PS 1.8T and new 130 PS 1.9 TDI.

-Audi's electronic stability control, traction-control, and brake force distribution computer became standard equipment in some countries.
+With this update, Audi's electronic stability control, traction-control, and brake force distribution systems became standard in some countries.

-Although the first-generation Audi A3 was replaced in Europe in 2003, the first generation model continued to be sold in some markets.
-Production of the first generation model stopped in Brazil in 2006.
+Although the first generation Audi A3 was replaced in Europe in 2003, it continued to be sold in select markets; Brazilian production of Typ 8L A3 continued until 2006.

 Safety

-Euro NCAP rating of 4 out of 5 stars.
+The first generation A3 received a Euro NCAP rating of 4 out of 5 stars.
 Their evaluation concluded "the column lock, adjuster lever and bracket presented hazards in the knee impact area for the driver.
 These could cause high loads on his upper legs and damage to his knees."
-The A3 also provides almost no protection to pedestrians, giving it two stars out of a possible four.
+The A3 also provided minimal protection for pedestrians, and received two stars out of a possible four.